Owuraqu/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 The local placement for IfcSite is defined in its supertype IfcProduct.
 It is defined by the IfcLocalPlacement, which defines the local coordinate system that is referenced by all geometric representations.

-* The PlacementRelTo relationship of IfcLocalPlacement shall point to the IfcSpatialStructureElement of type "IfcSite", if relative placement is used (e.g. to position a site relative a a site complex, or a site section to a site).
+* The PlacementRelTo relationship of IfcLocalPlacement shall point to the IfcSpatialStructureElement of type "IfcSite", if relative placement is used (e.g. to position a site relative a site complex, or a site section to a site).
 * If the relative placement is not used, the absolute placement is defined within the world coordinate system.
 If there is only one site object, then this is the default situation.

 ### Property Sets for Objects